eval-usertoken/congo/readme.md

-# congo.js
+# congo

-Congo is a thin wrapper for [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) that makes connections and collections a little easier.
+congo is a thin wrapper for [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) that makes connections and collections a little easier.

 ## Installation